mybbgroup/Active-threads/README.md

 This is a plugin for the [MyBB](https://mybb.com/) forum software version 1.8.*.
 It adds the following features to MyBB:

 1. A "View Active Threads" link in the forum's header for both anonymous viewers and logged in members.
-2. The same "View Today's Posts" for anonymous viewers that logged in members normally see in the forum's header.
+2. The same "View Today's Posts" link for anonymous viewers that logged in members normally see in the forum's header.
 3. A page which is arrived at via that "View Active Threads" link, which provides:
    1. A listing of threads which over a specified period (defaulting to 14 days) have had one or more posts made to them, in descending order of number of posts made.
    2. The ability to sort the listing by number of posts, and date of earliest/latest post, made during the specified period.